 One thing I found while I was working in my opticians job was that it was so easy to give up.
 I started volunteering for a mental health charity in order to get some experience, but I’m ashamed to say that I wasn’t in the right frame of mind for it.
 One thing about retail is that it’s incredibly draining.
 So much to the point that on my days off, I wanted to isolate myself and spend time on me.
 It was incredibly selfish and looking back I know that had I stuck with it, I probably could have gotten a foot in the door to some further training.
 However, I gave up, and quit the voluntary work telling myself that I’d start things up again in a few months time.
 I never did.

 I think part of the problem was also the fact that I got too comfortable which meant that even after a good year or two, I was reluctant to move on because I don’t like change.
-I had made friends, and even though I hated the job itself, I had made some amazing friends – why would I want to jeopardise that?
+Even though I hated the job itself, I had made some amazing friends – why would I want to jeopardise that?

 Maybe deep down, I didn’t want to be a therapist.
 Or maybe during the five years I spent in a retail job, I simply lost any desire to work with the general public.
 Anyone who has worked a retail job will tell you that it drains any and every ounce of patience you have for people, and for me that was definitely the case.
 Some might argue that to for it be beaten out of me that easily, maybe I didn’t want to be a therapist in the first place.
 To be honest, I’m still not sure myself.